samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

     </div>
     <div id="collapseSevenB" class="collapse" data-parent="#accordion">
       <div class="card-body">
-        Next we will load our code to make our motors move!
+        Next we will load our code to make our motors move!<br><br>

-        You can download the code we will use from this link.
+        You can download the code we will use from this <a href="https://raw.githubusercontent.com/meisben/girlsintocodingrobotarm/master/test_code_rotation/main_rotation.py" download> link</a>.

+        <br><br>

         It will download a python file to your computer.

+        <br><br>

-In your python editor click on 'Load' and then select the python file you just downloaded (it's called: ).
+        Next, in your python editor click on 'Load' and then select the python file you just downloaded (it's called: ).
 The code will load and you will see it on your screen.

         <br> <br>